advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 # **Features**
 This is where you write what all extra features have been done in your project.
 Basically this is where you try to make your project stand out from the rest.
+ Find News About Our Top Destinations:
+    At the bottom of the Home Page, you will find some interesting news about OverReact's top destinations.

 # **Code Examples**
 This is where you try to compress your project and make the reader understand what it does as simply as possible.
 This should help the reader understand if your code solves their issue.